 Corporate action timetables applicable to all debt securities listed on the Main Board

+Definitions

+record date means the date on which the holdings, upon which the Capital Event entitlement is based, are determined.
+For coupon payments it is 13h30 on the business day immediately preceding the first date during which the register is closed and for redemptions it means 13h30 on the business day immediately preceding the payment date.

 Redemption of debt securities

 Definition: Applicant issuer redeems all or part of the debt securities.